kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/ConnectedAppsApi.md

 Get Connected App URL

-Get a URL that authenticates and authorizes a user to a third-party connected app
+Get a URL that authenticates and authorizes a user to a third-party connected app.

 ### Example